5 Queries

 Count |

-Counts the number of records (no matter which field you use). |
+Counts the number of records (regardless of the field). |

 StDev |

-Calculates the standard deviation of the values in this field. |
+Calculates the standard deviation of values in this field. |

 Var |

-Calculates the variance of the values in this field. |
+Calculates the variance of values in this field. |

 First |

-Retains the first value n this field. |
+Retains the first value in this field for each group. |

 Last |

-Retains the last value in this field. |
+Retains the last value in this field for each group. |

 Expression |

-Calculates a user-defined expression for the values in this field. |
+Calculates a user-defined expression for this field. |

 Where |

-For filtering only on values in this field. |
+Filters records based on values in this field. |

 Calculated Field

-A calculated field takes data from one or more fields and performs some arithmetic to produce new information.
+A calculated field takes data from one or more fields and performs arithmetic operations to produce new information.
 You can perform simple arithmetic, like addition and multiplication, or use Access’s built-in functions, such as Sum

 and Avg